manuelgug/Shitty_Contigs/README.md

    +The number of hits for each search (-num_descriptions) is important, as some sequences can be found in many organisms and yours won't necessarily appear as the best hit in some cases.
 It could be the 2nd, 3rd or 10th hit although still with a low e-value and high bitscore.
 That means that the less descriptions used, the more astringency applied, which translates into a higher chance of getting false negatives (more possible contaminants).
 After testing the program with many descriptions (1, 5, 10, 15, 20) I found 20 to be a good enough value (-num_descriptions 20).
 However, feel free to modify as needed.

-\[*]Shitty_Contigs.sh has been tested with the nt database from ncbi https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nt.gz.
+\[*]Shitty Contigs has been tested with the nt database from ncbi https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nt.gz.
 You can download it and set it up with:

     wget https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nt.gz
     gunzip -d nt.gz #beware it is 386 GB in size